thorgate/pyasice/README.md

 #### SigningCertificate

-The SmartID API response's `cert.value` is a base64-encoded DER certificate which can be loaded as
+The user certificate is a base64-encoded DER certificate which can be loaded as follows:
 ```python
 import base64
 from cryptography import x509